abhi-ey/belt-dashboard-temp/README.md

-# Map Page Codebase README
+# Conveyor Belt Analytics Dashboard Codebase README

 ## Overview
 This codebase implements a React-based map visualization for conveyor belt monitoring in Rio Tinto's Pilbara region.
 It uses **MapLibre GL** for 3D map rendering, with integrated metadata and functionality for a user-friendly experience.
 The application is designed to assist maintenance engineers by visualizing belt data, statuses, and associated metadata.